niniwu1207-cmd/spotify-popularity-analysis/README.md

 For popularity, the permutation test produced a p-value of 0.738.
 Since the p-value is large, there is insufficient evidence that tempo missingness depends on popularity.

-For energy, the permutation test produced a p-value below 0.05.
+For energy, the permutation test produced a p-value below 0.05 (In fact it's actually 0).
 Tracks with missing tempo values tend to have substantially lower energy levels than tracks with non-missing tempo values.
 This provides evidence that tempo missingness depends on energy.
 <img width="945" height="260" alt="Screenshot 2026-06-01 at 2 35 43 AM" src="https://github.com/user-attachments/assets/9b692d41-95d3-4a75-afc2-3f288e248acc" />

 Overall, the results suggest that tempo missingness is not MCAR and may instead be MAR with respect to energy.